declare-lab/nora/README.md

-# NORA: Neural Orchestrated Robotics Autonomy.
+# NORA: Neural Orchestration for Robotics Autonomy.

 Codes and checkpoints will be released soon.